 Create Open Lines of Communication

 A lot of emotional distress, in general, is caused by a lack of communication.
-This is especially true in the workplace, where employees may feel they can’t express how they feel about their job, their manager, or the company in general.
+This is especially true in the workplace, where employees may feel they can’t express their feelings about their job, their manager, or the company.

 When businesses create open lines of communication, it helps to dissolve these fears and dissipate the potential emotional distress that can come from it.

-Employees should be welcome to give feedback on whatever might be on their minds openly.
+Employees should be welcome to openly give feedback on whatever might be on their minds.
 Rather than be punished for doing so, they should be celebrated.

 Not only will these open lines of communication and feedback help employees’ mental health, it’ll likely lead to new ideas that can help improve the company overall.